decacis/redis-monit/README.md

 ## Settings
 redis-monit can be configured with various settings:
 #### statsLogPath : String (default: "")
-If specified, redis-monit will save logs to this path.
-It must be a absolute path.
-Leave it blank and redis-monit will save logs to the tmp path.
+If specified, redis-monit will save logs to this file.
+It must be a absolute path and a json file, for example "/www/mywebsite/logs.json".
+Leave it blank and redis-monit will save logs to a file located in the tmp path.
 #### enableAnimations : Boolean (default: true)
 Weather the web interface of redis-monit will show animations or not.
-No animations improve performance on the client side, there's no effect on the server load.
+No animations improve performance on the client side (browser), but there's no effect on the server performance.
 #### autostart : Boolean (default: true)
 Weather the log colletion will start automatically when the server starts.
-If disabled, you must manually start collecting logs on the web interface.
+If disabled, you must manually start collecting logs by pressing "Restart stats (will reset them)" on the web interface.
 #### deleteLogsOnStart : Boolean (default: true)
 Weather the previous logs will be deleted when the service starts.
 Useful to automatically delete previous data if the server restarts.
 #### pollTimeSeconds : Integer (default: 10)